Day 1 Depart UK

 - chocolate argus butterfly

-We travel through some diverse habitats: from rainforest, eucalypt woodland, freshwater and coastal marshes, to grassland, mangrove, rocky outcrops and open ocean trenches.
+We travel through some diverse habitats, from monosson forest, eucalypt woodland, freshwater and coastal marshes, to grassland, mangrove, rocky outcrops and savannah woodlands.

-The Top End offers many opportunities for boat trips: cruising the Mary River Wetlands for saltwater crocodile, or the billabong at Arnhem Land Nature Reserve with its incredible birding opportunities.
+The Top End offers many opportunities for boat trips; cruising the Mary River Wetlands for saltwater crocodile and some incredible birding opportunities.
 Exploring Katherine Gorges-Nitmiluk National Park by boat offers an incredibly scenic experience and we also visit Lake Argyle on a dawn birdwatching cruise.